 Time depends on the size of the pretzels.
 For the first batch, check at 10 minutes and then decide.

-If you don’t want to shape the pretzels, you can even make them into ore size pieces and bake for 10-12 minutes.
+If you don’t want to shape the pretzels, you can even make them into bite size pieces and bake for 10-12 minutes.

 You don’t always need to go savoury on pretzel toppings.
 Some of my favourite toppings include-